AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * The setion on external data sources has been updated.
 [Read more](../datasource/external-data-sources.md#custom-authentication-access-token)
 * The global journey timeout of 30 days has been added to the Guardrail and limitation page.
 [Read more](../start/guardrails.md#journeys-guardrails-journeys)
 * The section on the Adobe Campaign v7/v8 integration has been updated with information on provisionning.
 [Read more](../action/acc-action.md#access)
+* The expression editor used to personalize content has been renamed in the documentation to "personalization editor" to clearly differenciate it from the [Journey expression editor](../building-journeys/expression/expressionadvanced.md).
+[Read more](../personalization/personalization-build-expressions.md)

 ## April 2024 {#april-2024}